A determination of the cosmic microwave background temperature using Galactic molecules: Acknowledgements

 \section{Acknowledgements}

+We would like to thank the referee, Adam Ritchey, for a thorough and constructive report that improved the clarity of our rotational excitation discussion, the line profile fitting, and for offering a comparison between our independent works.
 We warmly thank Ian Crawford, for sharing the D-8 data tapes of their UHRF observations, and for their advice and recollections about the observations.
 We also thank John Lucey for recollections about the \textsc{vmsbackup} command that was used to store data on Exabyte tapes some three decades ago!
 During this work, RJC was funded by a Royal Society University Research Fellowship.
 RJC acknowledges support from STFC (ST/T000244/1, ST/X001075/1).
 This work has been supported by Fondazione Cariplo, grant No 2018-2329.
 This work used the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (www.dirac.ac.uk).
 The equipment was funded by BEIS capital funding via STFC capital grants ST/K00042X/1, ST/P002293/1, ST/R002371/1 and ST/S002502/1, Durham University and STFC operations grant ST/R000832/1.
 DiRAC is part of the National e-Infrastructure.
 This research has made use of NASA's Astrophysics Data System.
 Based on observations made with ESO Telescopes at the La Silla Paranal Observatory under programme ID : 0102.C-0699(A).
 For the purpose of open access, the author has applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising from this submission.